perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 #### Level-2 Implementation

-<div color=red> A possible future implementation can offer suggestions instead of a plain 'not found' message.</div>
+> A possible future implementation can offer suggestions instead of a plain 'not found' message.

 ## Viewing Revision History